• Skip to primary navigation

 Whole Eggs - scrambled

 Scrambled eggs are whole eggs with the yolk and white mixed together.
-These eggs can be used in baking, casseroles or for making scrambled eggs.
+These eggs can be used in baking, in casseroles, or for making scrambled eggs.

-• You can keep in container or once frozen, remove and place in a freezer safe bag.
+5. You can keep it in a container or once frozen, remove it and place it in a freezer-safe bag.

 Adding an egg to a glass bowl.